conelul/advent-of-code/README.md

 ## Dependencies

-Depencies can be found in [pyproject.toml](./pyproject.toml) (requires browser-cookie3 to find AoC cookie for automatic submission, but isn't necessary for execution).
+Dependencies can be found in [pyproject.toml](./pyproject.toml) (requires browser-cookie3 to find AoC cookie for automatic submission, but isn't necessary for execution if you set the  cookie in ```~/.config/aocd/token``` yourself).

 ## License